Nischal1313/GreenHouseProject/README.md

 ![View two](photos/view2.png)
 ![View three](photos/view3.png)
 ---

-More data can be sent to the cloud if the need would arise.
+More data can be sent to the cloud should the need arise.

 ## System Design